The Writing Center can help you meet the challenges of your Senior Capstone Experience project!

 Grace Arenas and Rebecca Fenzel

-Rebecca and I worked for the last couple months of the semester on her senior thesis in business.
+Rebecca and I worked for the last couple of months of the semester on her senior thesis in business.
 Initially, she wanted help with more “surface level” issues, such as grammar and general polishing.
 As we went on, however, and spent more and more time with that one text, we also found different sorts of mini projects to take on, like making certain sections more creative and personalized, as Rebecca wanted to eventually use her thesis as an actual business proposal.
 Having that real world application in mind helped keep us both focused and mindful of the potential of the text.

 A lot of what contributed to our success was Rebecca’s own initiative and organization.
 She always came to sessions with a game plan in mind; she color coded her thesis so that we knew what parts we’d be working on that day, as well as what parts we’d already gone over.
 The fact that she came in from the first session so prepared and engaged in the process was extremely helpful for me, obviously not a business major, in understanding exactly what she needed from my side of things.
 We ended up having a really great working dynamic, and Rebecca even came to me later on with assignments for other classes to work on as well.